PECKVILLE CHRISTMAS HOUSE

 A Family Christmas Tradition for Over 30 Years

-The Peckville Christmas House gained national attention in 2017 when it was featured on season 5 of ABC’s The Great Christmas Light Fight.
-Every year, thousands of community members enjoy the display, and many local businesses donate hot chocolate and candy canes to share with visitors.
+The dazzling display gained national recognition in 2017 when it was featured on ABC’s The Great Christmas Light Fight.
+An incredible sight to behold, thousands of guests gather each year to enjoy the lights, savor hot chocolate and candy canes donated by local businesses, and celebrate the magic of Christmas in Lackawanna County.

 What to Expect at the Display